MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 .. note::
    In :ref:`Multi-Sandbox <multisandbox>` environment, constants are processed locally within each context.
-   In particular, constants defined in the Kernel are not propagated to :ref:`Sandboxed Applications <sandboxed.application>`.
+   In particular, constants defined in the Kernel are not propagated to :ref:`Sandboxed Applications <sandboxed_application>`.

 .. _section.classpath.Images: